riskportal/network-tutorial/docs/7_advanced_plotting.md

         domain_ids = [domain_ids]
     return sum([graph.domain_id_to_node_labels_map[d] for d in domain_ids], [])

+# Note: These domain IDs are based on a specific random seed.
+They may differ if layout or clustering is reinitialized.
 ribosome_nodes = get_labels([69, 72, 28, 79])

+# Domain IDs for metabolic processes; adjust as needed if using a different seed or graph instance.
 metabolism_nodes = get_labels([16, 18, 41, 99])

 plotter.plot_sublabel(nodes=ribosome_nodes, label="Ribosomal\nProcesses", radial_position=240)